sloanej/GoodBite/README.md

 6. User login flow, reset password flow, and sign up flow.
 7. Create cloud storage for the user to upload/download files.
 8. The use of Datatable, Datagrid and Datalist for displaying data.
-9. Responsive Dialogues with Scrollable contents
+9. Responsive Dialogues with scrollable contents
-10. TextBox Scrollable Vertically
+10. TextBox Scrollable vertically
 11. Database search for geocodings
 12. Custom CSS sheets

 ## Delivered Software Functionallity
-Due to hosting costs, we the website for GoodBite is no longer live.
+Due to hosting costs, the website for GoodBite is no longer live.
 Here is a detailed walk-through of our software functionality.
 We start at the home page of our application website:

 <img width="470" alt="image" src="https://user-images.githubusercontent.com/46733794/186985459-41335bf3-287e-4600-9ed7-7f273135fe6a.png">
 Fig. 1